 Have you heard of the summer slide?
 I’m not talking about a playground slide, but rather a slide downward that kids tend to make in learning during the summer.
-It is sometimes called summer learning loss or summer setback.
+It is sometimes called summer brain drain or summer setback.
 These names all refer to the phenomena that many children begin the next school year with academic achievement levels lower than they were at the beginning of summer break.
 According to Education Week, “The average student loses one to three months of learning over summer.”

 There is a lot of data about summer school programs but many experts feel that parents can get similar results by engaging in summer activities at home with their kids or getting their kids involved in summer reading programs.